Nelson Muntz: Role in The Simpsons

 Nelson is a 12-year-old student and bully at Springfield Elementary School.
 He is known to have terrorized virtually every child in Springfield at one point or another.
 Most often, it is the school nerds and less popular students, such as Milhouse and Martin, who are the subjects of his cruelty.
 Nelson shows the occasional glimpse of humanity, and other characters have warmed to him because of that; Lisa dates him briefly in "Lisa's Date with Density", Marge informally adopts him in "Sleeping with the Enemy", and Bart is shown as a friend to him several times, such as in "The Haw-Hawed Couple".

 His family is also financially poor resulting in a dysfunctional day-to-day lifestyle.
 While some early episodes offer inconsistent histories (such as Nelson's dad going insane and abandoning him, Nelson's parents divorcing because of his mom's cough drop addiction, or Nelson's dad in prison while his mom "has bigger problems"), the current canon story is that he lives in a dilapidated house with his mother, who works on the fringes of the sex industry, either as a waitress at Hooters or in a topless bar.
 The character design and voice portrayal of both parents have varied throughout the course of the series.

 It is shown in many episodes that Nelson's father abandoned him and his mother at an early age when he "went to pick up some Pop-Tarts," although later on in the series he was said to have gone to pick up a pack of cigarettes.
 In the fourth-season episode "Brother from the Same Planet," Nelson's father is the children's soccer coach who awards Nelson with a free trip to Pele's Soccer and Acting Camp.
 Nelson's father also appears briefly in the sixth-season episode "Bart's Girlfriend," depicted capturing Nelson with a leash as the children run through the cornfields in an attempt to avoid attending church.
 He also appears in the ninth-season episode "Bart Star" to congratulate Nelson after a football game victory and take him to Hooters (with Nelson turning down the invitation because he "doesn't want to bother [his] Mom at work").
 Nelson's father returns in the sixteenth-season episode "Sleeping with the Enemy".
 It turns out that he did not leave Nelson deliberately; he bit into a chocolate bar, not knowing it had peanuts, and had an allergic reaction, covering 90% of his body with large tumors.
-Looking like Joseph Merrick, he ran out of the store and encountered a circus that made him a part of its freak show.
+Confused and facially deformed,he ran out of the store and encountered a circus that made him a part of its freak show.
 Whenever there are performances, circus attendees threw peanuts at him, which perpetuated his reaction, preventing him from returning to normal.
 When the circus came through Springfield, Bart recognized him and brought him home to rid himself of Nelson (who had been taken into the Simpson home by Marge).